-Parents are invited to Celebration Assembly every week.
+Parents are invited to Celebration Assembly every week - this is currently not happening due to Covid-19 restrictions.

-Parents are also welcome to help out as volunteers, for example, listening to readers.
+Parents are also welcome to help out as volunteers, for example, listening to readers - this is currently not happening due to Covid-19 restrictions.